Staffing Requirements/Qualifications Paras & Teachers

 The federal Elementary and Secondary Education Act as amended by the Every Student Succeeds Act (ESSA) requires schools that receive Title I, Part A funds to notify parents or legal guardians when their child has been taught for four (4) consecutive weeks by a teacher who has not met "applicable State certification or licensure requirements at the grade level and subject area in which the teacher has been assigned."
 [ESSA Sec.
 1112(e)(1)(b)(ii)]

-In Washington, this notification requirement is for any teacher teaching under a limited substitute teaching certificate (WAC 181-79A-231), such as a Substitute certificate, Emergency Substitute certificate, or Intern Substitute Teacher certificate.
+In Washington, this notification requirement is for any teacher teaching under a limited substitute teaching certificate (WAC 181-79A-231), such as an Emergency Substitute certificate or Intern Substitute Teacher certificate.
 Optional templates are available on the Limited State Certification and Licensure Templates page.

 Teachers assigned to Title I, Part A targeted assistance programs and all teachers assigned to a Title I, Part A schoolwide building must meet applicable state certification and licensure requirements.
 A teacher assigned to Title I, Part A may be out-of-field or out-of-endorsement as long as they hold an ELIGIBLE certificate type and the school board approved the placement (per WAC 181-82-110 or WAC 392-172A-02090).
 School board approval must be in place prior to the date the teacher was assigned to a Title I, Part A program.